 A good resolution like any good goal is ‘SMART’.
 That stands for:

-- Specific — Instead of setting a vague goal such as lose weight, set a specific goal, such as ‘I want to lose weight and I plan to do it through swimming 3 times a week and cutting 1000 kilojoules a day from my intake’.
+- Specific: Instead of setting a vague goal such as losing weight, set a specific goal, such as ‘I want to lose weight and I plan to do it through swimming 3 times a week and cutting 1000 kilojoules a day from my intake’.
 People who set specific goals are more successful than those who don’t.
 Make sure you write your goals down, and any smaller interim steps within your goal, as this will help you to define them.

-- Achievable — Do you have the skills and resources needed to complete the goal?
-If you want to enter an organised cycle ride in the future — do you have a bike to train for the ride?
+- Achievable: Do you have the skills and resources needed to complete the goal?
+If you want to enter a cycling event in the future — do you have a bike to train for the ride?
 Can you ride during daylight hours?
 Is your goal practical?
 Does it fit in with your lifestyle and your family?

 Know yourself

-If your resolution is to get fit and you hate going to the gym with a passion, don’t plan on signing up for an expensive gym programme.
-Target other ways to increase physical activity, such as walking to the shops and carrying the shopping home, or gardening, bushwalking and manual labour.
+If your resolution is to get fit and you hate going to the gym with a passion, skip the expensive memberships.
+Instead, focus on other ways to stay active, like walking to the shops and carrying your groceries home, gardening, bushwalking, or doing manual jobs around the house.

 Take baby steps

-Running magazines often carry inspirational stories about people who’ve just completed their first 10 km run, half-marathon or even marathon — people who months earlier couldn’t run around the block.
+You may have come across inspirational stories on your social media feed of people who’ve just completed their first 10 km run, half-marathon or even marathon — people who months earlier couldn’t run around the block.
 These people all share something in common — they didn’t start by lacing up their shoes and launching themselves into a 10 km run, only to injure themselves and never try again.
 Most of them started by simply walking.
 There are loads of apps that offer expertly designed training programs for people who have never run.
-Download something like Couch to 5K or RunKeeper to start right where you are.
+Download an app like Couch to 5K to start right where you are.

 Small steps to . . . | |